isomerpages/moe-ganengsengsch/_co-curriculum/CCAs   Sports & Games/Cross Country (Boys & Girls).md

 well in the National School Games (NSG) Cross Country Championship.
 In 2023, the Boys ‘C’ Division Team attained 2nd and the Boys ‘B’ Division Team attained 8th position overall.
-In 2023, the Girls ‘C’ and ‘B’ Division team achieved 19th and 18th position overall’</p>
+In 2023, the Girls ‘C’ and ‘B’ Division team achieved 19th and 18th position overall’
 </td>
 </tr>
 </tbody>